Top 7 Algarve Gems by Travel Expert Peter Jenkins

 Secret spots and family favourites in the Algarve

-Recently named the World's Leading Destination, Portugal holds a special place in most wanderlust-travelerâs hearts.
-To find out what makes this destination tick, My Guide Algarve caught up with Portugal-aficionado and managing director of luxury villa specialist, Sun-hat Villas & Resorts, Peter Jenkins, to get some inside tips on one of the most visited corners of the country, the Algarve.During the 1990s, I lived and worked in the Algarve, so I experienced a lot more than the regionâs amazing beaches and crystal clear waters - the destinationâs most thrilling experiences come from the lesser known gems; hidden spots, sea-view cafes and secret beaches.
+Recently named the World's Leading Destination, Portugal holds a special place in most wanderlust-traveler’s hearts.
+To find out what makes this destination tick, My Guide Algarve caught up with Portugal-aficionado and managing director of luxury villa specialist, Sun-hat Villas & Resorts, Peter Jenkins, to get some inside tips on one of the most visited corners of the country, the Algarve.

 Ria Formosa Natural Park

 Start the day with something completely new - a relaxing excursion out of Faro on a catamaran.
 Head to Cais Portas Do Mar, for a river cruise through the Ria Formosa Natural Park.
-Youâll take a pit stop via four of the Algarveâs best-kept secrets, the islands of Armona, Culatra, Farol and Deserta.
+You’ll take a pit stop via four of the Algarve’s best-kept secrets, the islands of Armona, Culatra, Farol and Deserta.

 Keep a lookout for the flamingos with their pastel pink feathers glowing in the setting sun and the famous egrets, known for swooping low over the lagoons.